DandelionSprout/adfilt/.github/CONTRIBUTING.md

-(Last updated: 17th of June 2018)
+(Last updated: 23rd of December 2018)

 Notes on how to contribute:

 • I don't currently intend to acquire extra project members, since this repo is a pretty personal thing for me, all in all.

 • Issues and thoughts can be reported in the Issues tab.
 If you're reporting about a filter issue, you are expected to either explain the issue in deep detail, or to track down the problematic filter entry on your own.

-• I'm unsure at the moment how I'd deal with pull requests.
-If you do make them, explain in deeply meticulous detail what the new filters remove, or why you want to remove certain existing filters.
-I also reserve the right to deny pull requests without stating any real reasons for it, just in case.
+You're also encouraged to list:
+* Which adblock lists are you using?
+* Which adblock extension are you using?

+• Pull requests can be done, but they should permit me to be able to edit them, just in case there's some excusable formatting errors in your pull request.

 • I do encourage forking, both for experimentation, archiving, or for any other reason you may come up with.